Casterlabs/dbohttp/README.md

 # dbohttp / Database, Over HTTP

-A wrapper over SQLite that provides access over HTTP.
+A JDBC wrapper that provides access over HTTP.

+## Currently supported databases
+- `SQLITE`
+  - `RQLITE`.
+It's worth noting that rqlite already provides an HTTP API, so using dbohttp is a bit redundant.
+However you _can_ use it as a gateway.

 ## Features
 - [ ] S3 Backup 🗄️